-The next few pages will briefly cover some topics that you should become familiar with.
+The next few pages will briefly cover some topics that you should become familiar with before you take your baby home.

 Falling in love

 Some adoptive parents report falling in love with the child even before the baby is born.
 Others think they will fall in love with their baby at first sight.
 Sometimes that happens.
 Sometimes it may take time.
 Don't be concerned if you have mixed feelings at first.